cmnkobo/owshen/README.md

 ### Owshen's merkle-tree structure :evergreen_tree:

-As previosuly said, a Sparse-Merkle-Tree is being maintained in Owshen platform's smart-contract, where each leaf is:
+As previously said, a Sparse-Merkle-Tree is being maintained in Owshen platform's smart-contract, where each leaf is:

 $hash({pub}_x,{pub}_y,token,amount)$